projectatomic/atomic-site/docs/docker-building-rhel-images.md

 There are two approaches to building Docker images.

-Consider the following example: An administrator would like to deploy a new simple website using Docker container technology.
+Consider the following example: an administrator would like to deploy a new simple website using Docker container technology.

-The administrator decides their image needs three components:
+The administrator decides the image needs three components:

-* RHEL 7 base image
+* RHEL base image
 * Apache Web server
 * The addition of their own web site content.

 There are two ways the administrator can build the require image:

-* Create a Dockerfile that will build a the image and the web-site
+* Create a Dockerfile that will build the image with the web-site included
-* Interactively by running the RHEL 7 base image and in a bash shell yum install httpd and its dependencies and then save the image
+* Interactively by running the RHEL base image and in a bash shell yum install httpd and its dependencies and then save the image

 The first approach would be to build a Dockerfile that uses the base RHEL image and installs the needed Apache packages an then ADDs the necessary files.
 That way the entire website is complete in one build.
 We will examine this approach a little later.
-The administrator decides that the RHEL 7 + Apache web server layered image is reusable for other future web sites.
-So an Apache Web server image based on RHEL 7 is what is first required.
+The administrator decides that the RHEL + Apache web server layered image is reusable for other future web sites.
+So an Apache Web server image based on RHEL is what is first required.

-### Interactively from a Running RHEL 7 Container
+### Interactively from a Running RHEL Container

-Assuming an image called `rhel7` in a Docker registry, run the following Docker command on a Docker host machine:
+Assuming there is an image called `rhel` (the latest RHEL version) in a Docker registry, run the following Docker command on a Docker host machine:

-    # docker run -i -t rhel7 bash
+    # docker run -i -t rhel bash

 This returns a shell prompt.
-Inside the container shell run a couple of normal `yum` commands to get the latest updates for RHEL 7 and install Apache httpd:
+Inside the container shell run a couple of normal `yum` commands to get the latest updates for RHEL and install Apache httpd:

     # yum update -y
     # yum install -y httpd